Megha Barsenge: Plot

-Megha Khurana lives with her family in Amritsar.
+Megha Khurana, an aspiring choreographer whom plans to start an dance academy lives with her family in Amritsar.
 Megha's parents had fixed Megha's marriage to an NRI, Manoj, but he proves to be a fraud who has cheated many women as his parents support him in his crimes.
-Manoj marries Megha.
-Manoj's parents mistreat Megha as Manoj took 25 lakhs from Megha's father, Surinder, for her future and goes to Georgia.
+Manoj marries Megha and after marriage, Manoj's parents, Sadanand and Kavitha both mistreat and huimilates Megha as Manoj took 25 lakhs from Megha's father, Surinder, for her future and goes to Georgia.
 Investigating, Megha goes to Georgia and meets an IAS officer, Arjun Talwar.
 He befriends Megha and is in pursuit of Manoj.
 Arjun reveals Manoj's crimes to Megha.
 Manoj learns that Megha is aware of his crimes.
 So Manoj falsely accuses Megha and has her jailed.

 Arjun bails Megha and fights Manoj.
 Arjun and Megha fall in love.
 Arjun and Megha return to India and explain the truth about Manoj to her family.
 But Manoj seeks Megha.
 Arjun's patriarchal aunt, Navjot, troubles Megha and her family, who asked her to stay away from Arjun's life and also helps Manoj.
 Megha and Arjun expose Manoj's crimes to Manoj's girlfriend Amy, who then slaps Manoj and abandons him.
 Megha and Manoj divorce, then Megha and Arjun marry.
 Navjot creates problems for Megha.
 Arjun and Megha learn that the parents of Manoj's first wife, Nupur, filed a missing complaint.

 Megha and Arjun gather evidence but Manoj discovers this and kidnaps Megha and reveals how he killed Nupur after she discovered his crimes and later took her kidney and puts her body inside the freezer for 6 years.
 Arjun saves Megha and they expose Manoj to Nupur's family and have him arrested.
 Megha realises she is pregnant with Manoj's child.
 Manoj learns of this, escapes from jail, and kidnaps Megha.
 Manoj holds Megha on a cliff as Arjun and other police officers try to save her.
 Arjun's father, KP Talwar, shoots Manoj, who falls off the cliff and is presumed dead.